ganeti/ganeti/doc/admin.rst

 That's it.
 After the command completes the secondary node is now the primary, and vice-versa.

+The instance will be started with an amount of memory between its ``maxmem`` and its ``minmem`` value, depending on the free memory on its target node, or the operation will fail if that's not possible.
+See :ref:`instance-startup-label` for details.

 Live migrating an instance
 ~~~~~~~~~~~~~~~~~~~~~~~~~~